How to stream games on Twitch from your PC

 Tips to improve your Twitch stream

-- Stay consistent.
-Set a schedule so your audience knows when to tune in.
+- Stay consistent: You don't have to stream every day, but setting a schedule helps your audience know exactly when to tune in.

 What’s the best software for Twitch streaming?